meltingscales/2019-team-07f/Reports/documents/How to contribute to this project.md

     git clone https://github.com/JoeSchmoe/2019-team-07f/

-If all goes well, you should have
+If all goes well, you should have a folder called `2019-team-07f` in the same directory as the one you executed the command in.

 ## Adding the team repository as a remote